 The students who have succeeded in this course;

-The student who successfully completes this course;
+The student who have succeeded in this course;

 I. will have a thorough knowledge of the value drivers of a company

-II.Will be able to assess a company within the context of its competitive advantage and the industry it operates in
+II. will be able to assess a company within the context of its competitive advantage and the industry it operates in

-III.Will learn the process of M&A of a company
+III. will learn the process of M&A of a company

-IV.Will know the difference of the M&A process from the buyer or seller perspectives
+IV. will know the difference of the M&A process from the buyer or seller perspectives

-V.Be able to do basic company valuation
+V. will be able to do basic company valuation

-VI Have an insight to the participants of the M&A process, negotiation process and the legal documents involved in M&A process.
+VI. have an insight to the participants of the M&A process, negotiation process and the legal documents involved in M&A process.

 Course Content